ppy/osu-wiki/news/2023/2023-11-14-osulazer-updates-november-14.md

 - **The argon skin has received a major overhaul.** The skin has been updated to a newer design, and it perfectly showcases the future of skinning with adjustable skinning elements.
 - **Adjusting skin elements will now be done via their size, and not scale.** This change makes it easier to edit a skin without squishing or stretching the element out.
 Support for this is limited for now, but will be expanded in the future.
 - **New skin components have been added.** A new "player name" skin element has been added, along with the much beloved classic version of the key counter.
-- **Touchscreen detection has been added.** osu!(lazer) will automatically recognize if you are using a touch device, and apply the "touch device" mod automatically.
+- **Touchscreen detection has been added.** osu!(lazer) will automatically recognize if you are using a touch device, and apply the "touch device" mod.
 As soon as a non-touch input is detected, the mod is removed.
 - **Columns in osu!mania are now expanded on mobile devices.** This is currently limited to the default "argon" skin, but it makes playing osu!mania on mobile devices easier.
 - **New main menu sound effects.** Nothing much to be said here, except that they sound fantastic.